RaisinTen/fs-make/README.md

 * `bison`
 * `tree`

-You don't have to manually install them.
-The `configure` script does it for you using your package manager.
-If you're on:
+No manual installation is required.
+The `configure` script installs the dependencies using a package manager.
+If you are using:

 #### macOS